pjcaulfield/funds/README.md

       - SellAssetForCash

 BusinessRules:
- - Cash is just a particular type of asset, and AssetId is the currency code
+ - Only one currency is in use for the whole system
- -
+ - For a given account, only one asset of a given type can be held